turingschool/career-development-curriculum/module_four/post_grad_plan.md

 How much time will you spend on each?
 When will you do each thing?

 **Action Step #1:** Establish a shareable calendar (like Google Calendar) and block out time on your calendar *now* to adhere to these goals.
-Be prepared to show this calendar to your instructors during your portfolio review.
+Include a screenshot or link to your calendar in your gist.

 **Action Step #2:** Backwards plan for your big goal.
 What is your cut-off for ending the job search?
 When do you want to receive and sign an offer by?